CS308-Proje/Backend/README.md

 - Analysis based on the average rating the user provided during the last month on a daily basis as a line chart.

+- Result Sharing
+  - Normally, result sharing is handled in the backend.
+However, Twitter cannot tweet base 64 encoded images.
+For this reason, we will upload the analysis images to the MongoDB.

 ## Will Do